 Margo is dedicated to participating in realizing a more equitable economy in Detroit and beyond.
 Raised in Virginia, Margo holds a Bachelors in Liberal Arts from Hampshire College, and an MSW from the University of Michigan.
 Margo has experience in supporting and growing businesses and non-profits, especially ones that prioritize worker ownership and youth development.
 She is a founding member of The Tricycle Collective, a non-profit that has raised over $120,000 families facing tax foreclosure in Detroit.
 She is the founder of the Detroit Kite Festival and is board member of the United Community Housing Coalition.
-You can read about more of her work here.

 B. Anthony Holley